Brunch & Batter

 Do I need a panini maker to make this?

 Nope!
-You can use your trusty grill pan, cast-iron skillet, or another favorite pan.
+You can use your trusty grill pan, cast-iron skillet, or other favorite pan.
 However, if you do have a panini maker, I suggest you dust it off for this.
-I actually use mine all the time, and aside from my blender, this is my most used kitchen appliance.
+I actually use mine all the time, and aside from my blender, this is my most-used kitchen appliance.
 Love me some grill marks!

 📖Recipe